-- (1) The Director-General, an authorised officer or an investigator may inspect a document or any other item produced in accordance with a notice under section 38 and may make copies of, or take photographs of, or take extracts from, the document or item. - (2) For the purposes of this Act or the regulations, the Director-General, an authorised officer or an investigator may: - (a) take possession, and authorised officer means a person authorised in writing by the Director-General as an authorised officer for the purposes of this section.
+- (1) The Director-General, an authorised officer or an investigator may inspect a document or any other item produced in accordance with a notice under section 38 and may make copies of, or take photographs of, or take extracts from, the document or item. - (2) For the purposes of this Act or the regulations, the Director-General, an authorised officer or an investigator may: - (a) take possession, and of a document or item produced in accordance with a notice under section 38.

-- (b) retain possession for as long as is necessary for those purposes, - of a document or item produced in accordance with a notice under section 38. - (3) A person who is otherwise entitled to possession of a document or item retained under this section is entitled to be supplied, as soon as practicable, with a copy certified by an authorised officer to be a true copy. - (4) In this section:
+(b) retain possession for as long as is necessary for those purposes, authorised officer means a person authorised in writing by the Director-General as an authorised officer for the purposes of this section.

+- (3) A person who is otherwise entitled to possession of a document or item retained under this section is entitled to be supplied, as soon as practicable, with a copy certified by an authorised officer to be a true copy. - (4) In this section: